vivanov879/word2vec/README.md

-Torch implementation of word2vec and sentiment analysis as explained in cs224d assignment 1.
+Torch implementation of word2vec and sentiment analysis as explained in assignment1.pdf.
 Negative sampling loss function and max-margin learning are used for word2vec.

 1. In Terminal.app, run 'th filter_sentences.lua' to generate vocabulary of words and then write sentences to file using this vocabulary
 2. Run 'th word2vec.lua' to train the word2vec model